Ontology in Hybrid Intelligence: a concise literature review

 \section{Introduction}

-Artificial Intelligence is constantly evolving~\cite{muller2016future} towards a more and more sophisticated technology~\cite{lu2019artificial} that is generating a disruptive innovation in most application domains such as, among others, medicine~\cite{hamet2017artificial} / healthcare~\cite{yu2018artificial}, education~\cite{chen2020artificial}, finance~\cite{bahrammirzaee2010comparative}, transportation~\cite{abduljabbar2019applications} and manufacturing~\cite{li2017applications}.
+Artificial Intelligence is constantly evolving~\cite{muller2016future} towards a more and more sophisticated technology~\cite{lu2019artificial}.
+It is generating a disruptive innovation in most application domains such as, among others, medicine~\cite{hamet2017artificial} / healthcare~\cite{yu2018artificial}, education~\cite{chen2020artificial}, finance~\cite{bahrammirzaee2010comparative}, transportation~\cite{abduljabbar2019applications} and manufacturing~\cite{li2017applications}.
 Indeed, the last generation of AI-powered systems is having a clear impact to solve real-world problems, including also tangible contributions in situations of major crisis~\cite{vaishya2020artificial}, and, in general terms, is generating probably unprecedented expectations.

 The current socio-technological climate is characterised by a imperishable mix of enthusiasm and concern.
 A concrete example is generative AI~\cite{walters2020assessing}, such as ChatGTP, an AI program that has become a cultural sensation in less than 2 months~\cite{thorp2023chatgpt}.
-By automatically creating text based on written prompts, ChatGTP has revealed the potentiality of AI also to non-expert users, while has further increased concerns on possible and probable mis-use, as well as on collateral effect for society.
+By automatically creating text based on written prompts, ChatGTP has revealed the potentiality of AI also to non-expert users, while has further increased concerns on possible and probable mis-use, as well as on collateral effects for the society.
 The classic debate involving experts from academia and industry around ethics and possible regulations, is now somehow extended to involve a much broader audience in a kind of public debate.

 The rising of AI has also led to an increasing popularity of hybrid solutions, normally referred to as Hybrid Intelligence~\cite{dellermann2019hybrid}.
 That is an evidently less radical concept that assumes a model of intelligence based on a balanced co-existence of humans and machines.
-On the other side, the concept has been extensively used in the past two decades to define models of intelligence involving more than one technology.
+To remark that the concept has been extensively used in the past two decades to define models of intelligence involving more than one technology.